Policies and Fine Print

 Hotspring Baths do not have to be endurance contests!
 Once your tub is at a comfortable and safe temperature, you can soak for between 5 and 15 minutes.
 Then we always suggest that you wear a robe and sit outside to cool — spend as much time cooling in the dry desert air as you spent soaking in the hot mineral spring.

 Here at Blackstone Hotsprings, guest safety is our #1 priority.
-We therefore cannot allow children who appear to be under the age of 12 into the Wet Room or Historic Tubs, and children aged 12 – 18 who visit the baths with an adult supervisor will be admitted at the discretion of staff.
+We therefore cannot allow children who appear to be under the age of 12 into the Wet Room, Outdoor Baths or Historic Baths, and children aged 12 – 18 who visit the baths with an adult supervisor will be admitted at the discretion of staff.
 Our policies have been set due to the high temperatures of our hot springs and the depth of our baths.
 Any guest under the age of 18 must be accompanied by a guardian who assumes full responsibility for the minor.

 Each lodging room has a fridge, so you can go to Bullocks (two blocks away on Broadway) for wine, beer, liquor or ice to keep in your room.
 All rooms have custom dark roast coffee, with sugar and creamer packets provided.
 Ice is not available on the premises, but can be found at Bullocks downtown, or at Circle K on Date Street (see the map on our brochure).